 Only shotguns capable of holding three shells or fewer are legal for dove hunting in Virginia, in accordance with federal migratory bird hunting regulations.
 This restriction is designed to promote ethical hunting and reduce overharvesting.

-Hunters must also adhere to all other state and federal laws regarding hunting hours, safety zones, and the use of non-toxic shot.
+Hunters must also adhere to all other state and federal laws regarding hunting hours, safety zones, and more.
+Legal hunting methods include the use of shotguns with appropriately sized shot (typically size 7, 7.5, or 8).
+Hunters may use lead shot when hunting doves, except when hunting areas specifically require non-toxic shot (such as state or federal wetlands).

-For comprehensive details on bag limits, weapon restrictions, and other legal considerations, consult the Virginia Department of Wildlife Resources official guidelines.
+For comprehensive details on bag limits, method of take restrictions, and other legal considerations, consult the Virginia Department of Wildlife Resources official guidelines.

-Virginia offers numerous opportunities to hunt dove on public lands, including many Wildlife Management Areas (WMAs) that are open to dove hunting during the season.
+Virginia offers numerous opportunities to hunt dove on public lands, including many Wildlife Management Areas (WMAs).
 These areas provide accessible and well-managed habitats for dove and other game species.

 Hunters may also pursue dove on private lands, but it is essential to obtain explicit permission from landowners before hunting.